-Section 96(1) of the Act provides that, if the OEB is of the opinion that the construction, expansion or reinforcement of the proposed work is in the public interest, it shall make an order granting leave to carry out the work.
+expansion or reinforcement of the proposed work is in the public interest, it shall make an order granting leave to carry out the work.

-Subsection 96(2) specifies that for the purposes of section 92, in determining whether the construction, expansion or reinforcement of the electricity transmission line is in the public interest, the OEB shall only consider the following:
+Subsection 96(2) specifies that for the purposes of section 92, in determining whether the construction, expansion or reinforcement of the electricity transmission line or interconnection is in the public interest, the OEBBoard shall only consider the following:

-The interests of consumers with respect to prices and the reliability and quality of electricity service.
+"1.
+The interests of consumers with respect to prices and the reliability and-quality of electricity service."